 Tip #6: Have empathy for your leaders and their tough leadership decisions.
 If you’re a CEO or HR Manager, University Dean of Student Life or Director of Counseling and Psychology Services, you're probably struggling with all sorts of people issues, from layoffs to angry students and parents.
 You may feel the world on your shoulders.
 That's an incredibly lonely job at the top.

 As students, employees, parents, and colleagues, we need to feel for the loneliness at the top.
 It isn't easy to make some of those major decisions, like letting people go or shutting school.
-As one administrator so bravely discusses, they're trying their hardest, and getting angry doesn't help anyone.
+They're trying their hardest, and getting angry doesn't help anyone.
 Rather, try to practice empathy.

 Tip #7: For leaders, create structural change to keep your people healthy, inside and out.
 Mental wellness and management skills have never been more critical.
 If you're a manager or a professor, you are a person of great influence.
 Your people operate in an environment that takes its tone from the top, and as such, you are in a position to create exponential change.

 Right now, you have the great opportunity to invest in your people.
 They have time on their hands, they're lonely, and looking for something to keep them occupied and healthy, both in terms of mental health and physical health.
 They're looking to you to provide those resources right when they need it the most.
 The problem is that these resources are really hard to cobble together last minute.
-It is probably weighing on your Learning & Development teams or HR managers.
+It is probably weighing on your Learning & Development teams, HR managers, and Benefits team.

-Our LIFE mission is to make that exceedingly simple.
-Our online/mobile program covers everything from figuring out what you want to do with your life, to fighting with your spouse while in cramped quarters, to motivating a team with purpose during a time of uncertainty.
+The LIFE Intelligence app mission is to make that exceedingly simple.
+Our online/mobile program covers everything from building communication and relationship skills, to fighting with your partner while in cramped quarters, to motivating a team with purpose during a time of uncertainty.
 Download for free today, and share with your loved ones or your team, so we can all come out of COVID-19 quarantine even happier and healthier than before.